cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-5.rst

 #.
 In local neural_controller repo, change the policy called in policy.py (ros2_ws folder) to your policy name (your .json file)
 #.
 On the pi, run the launch.py script

+DELIVERABLE: In what ways is this policy different on the physical robot (compared to sim)
-DELIVERABLE: Take video of stand-up
+DELIVERABLE: Take video of walking

 .. figure:: ../_static/motor_ids.png